agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 Here are the gatekeeper scores for each season and region.
 The tables are ordered according to the regular season ranking.
-I have highlighted teams I think could rightfully be called "gatekeepers".
+I have highlighted teams I think could rightfully be called gatekeepers.

 ### 2018 Season